Last update: 11.15.2018

 For all its expansion, the VPN market has never had a decent free VPN choice.
 This ProtonVPN review presents you the tool from the same CERN scientists (no, they won’t make a black hole) who have given us ProtonMail.
 They have set out to achieve a mammoth task, namely, to offer the world a free version of their VPN – one that is:

 - Not limited in terms of bandwidth or amount of data transferred

 Sounds easier than it actually is!
 Virtual Private Networks are expensive to run badly and a downright lavish investment if run well.
 ProtonVPN does it admirably, but you can’t survive for free, so our ProtonVPN review will mainly focus on the full, paid version.

 Beyond that, and beyond the fact that they have some beautiful apps, ProtonVPN is currently a product under construction.
 The company takes the quality-over-quantity approach and is avoiding half-baked features.
-The 271 servers in 25 locations don’t convert into a lightning-fast connection, and there’s still no iOS app.
-It’s not the best choice for users in China and the live chat is not yet available 24/7.
+The 325 servers in 29 locations don’t convert into a lightning-fast connection.
+It’s not the best choice for users in China and the live chat support is not yet available 24/7.

 Aside from the Free plan, there are 3 paid plans, ranging from cheap and not very powerful (Basic at $5 a month or $48 a year), to reasonable and functional (Plus at $10 a month or $96 a year), to business class (Visionary at $30 a month or $288 a year).
 You can pay for it using BitCoin, too!

 We‘re confident that ProtonVPN will eventually become one of the best tools on the market.
 For the time being it lives on niche appeal and its Free version.